AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ### `--force`, `-f`

-Forces the specified event to be subscribed, even if it hasn&apos;t been defined locally.
+Forces the specified event to be subscribed, even if it hasn't been defined locally.

 -  Default: `false`
 -  Does not accept a value